• Home

 Coatings

-An anti-fog coating prevents the lens from fogging up in damp areas or after the glasses have been worn for a long time.
+• Anti-fog coating: prevents the lens from fogging up in damp areas or after the glasses have been worn for a long time

-These coatings are displayed on the glasses respectively with the letters K and N.
+These coatings are indicated on the glasses with the letters K (anti-scratch) and N (anti-fog).

-• Uvex Supravision Extreme (used in, among others, Uvex Sportstyle and Uvex Pheos glasses)
+• Uvex Supravision Extreme (used in models such as Uvex Sportstyle and Uvex Pheos glasses)

 • 3M Scotchguard